 To enjoy the Mangroves, Hide the most is when to visit them when it is at low tide.
 These low tides help Mangroves in staying above the water.
 The Flamingo Hide is nearer to Mangrove Hide, and tourists can easily reach there by foot or car.

 Ras Al Khor Wildlife Sanctuary Ticket Price

-Solo travelers and tourists can enter this site without any prior permission by just having the Ras al Khor wildlife sanctuary tickets carried with them.
+Solo travelers and tourists can enter this site without prior permission by carrying the Ras al Khor wildlife sanctuary tickets.
 Same with the group of fewer than five individuals as they don’t require any permit letter to enter this resort.
 But in the case of academic institutions tours, media persons, other organizations, and groups of more than five members, permission must be required from www.dm.gov.ae.
-These permissions must be taken at least three days earlier than the actual tour date as the organizers need to work on these permissions, and it costs them around two days.
+These permissions must be taken at least three days earlier than the actual tour date as the organizers need to work on these permissions, costing them around two days.